jithk03/Portfolio/Exercise 8/Readme.md

 For this exercise I ended up making two things.
 My first attempt was a mobile stand, but it got rejected because it didn't fit the printer's build constraints properly and the filament usage went above the 120 g limit once supports were factored in, so I had to scrap that idea and start over.

 My second (and final) design was a Batman logo keychain with the word "vengeance" cut into the sketch.
 I wanted something small, practical, and a bit fun to carry around — a keychain felt like a good fit for the size and weight limits, and it gave me a chance to practice sketching more complex, non-geometric shapes instead of just boxes and cylinders.
+I was not aware that some dimensions had been left unconstrained.
+I had applied constraints to the main dimensions of the sketch but did not verify that every element was fully defined before proceeding to the extrude.
+I now understand that a fully constrained sketch — where no geometry is free to move — is essential to producing a reliable and repeatable part, and I will ensure this is checked before leaving the sketch in future work.

 ## Intial Design